Approximate Gibbs Sampler for Efficient Inference of Hierarchical Bayesian Models for Grouped Count Data: Metrics used for comparing samplers

 \section{Metrics used for comparing samplers}

 $\bullet$ \textit{\textbf{Effective sample size}} \textbf{($\hat{n}_{\mathrm{eff}}$)}

 For each scalar estimand $\psi$, the simulations/samples are labeled as $\psi_{ij}\;(i=1,\dots,n;j=1,\dots,m)$ where $n$ is the number of samples in each chain (sequence) and $m$ is the number of chains.
-The between-sequence variance $B$ and the within-sequence variance $W$ are given as The effective sample size is calculated according to Ref.~\cite[Chapter 11]{gelman2013bayesian}
+The effective sample size is calculated according to Ref.~\cite[Chapter 11]{gelman2013bayesian}

 where the estimated auto-correlations $\widehat{\rho}_{t}$ are computed as

 and $T$ is the first odd positive integer for which $\widehat{\rho}_{T+1}+\widehat{\rho}_{T+2}$ is negative.
 In Eq.~\eqref{eq:rho_t}, $V_t$, the variogram at each lag $t$, is given by